KA8SCP/check-version-X86-64-cpu/README.md

 # check-version-X86-64-cpu
-check the version level for 1, 2 3 or 4 of X86_64
+checks the version level for v2, v3 or v4 of X86_64

+cd /tmp
+wget http